Towards a fully well-balanced and entropy-stable scheme for the Euler equations with gravity: General equations of state: The Euler equations with gravity

 where $s_0$ is a constant specific entropy.
 In practice, starting from a given triplet $(q_0,H_0,s_0)$ and gravitational potential $\varphi$, the steady solution in state variables $W$ is obtained by solving the nonlinear system \eqref{eq:equilibrium} with Newton's method.

 A special case is given by time-invariant solutions of \eqref{eq:EulerG} with zero velocity $u=0$, the so-called hydrostatic equilibria.
 They fulfil the ordinary differential equation

 Since this problem is ill-posed, additional assumptions about the dependence between pressure and density are required.
 Intensively studied examples are so-called isothermal or isentropic hydrostatic equilibria with constant temperature or constant entropy, respectively.
-The reader is referred to the review \cite{Kaeppeli2022} for a non-exhaustive list of numerical methods achieving well-balancing of hydrostatic equilibria using different numerical techniques.
-In our case, taking the limit as $u \to 0$ in \eqref{eq:equilibrium} yields the isentropic hydrostatic equilibrium.
+The reader is referred to the review \cite{Kaeppeli2022} for a non-exhaustive list of numerical methods achieving well-balancing of hydrostatic equilibria using different numerical techniques. {Note that, in our case, the moving equilibrium~\eqref{eq:equilibrium} has been obtained by assuming that $u \neq 0$, in order to divide by $u$ in~\eqref{eq:EulerG_Stationary.energy}.
+It turns out that taking $u = 0$ in~\eqref{eq:equilibrium} yields the isentropic hydrostatic equilibrium, which can also be obtained from~\eqref{eq:EulerG_Stationary}, assuming a vanishing velocity at constant entropy.}